MarkHanoteau/MarkHanoteau.github.io/assets/2022-09-01-Marketing-Analytics.md

-Measuring the impact of marketing is essential for improving its performance and justifying marketing decisions to top management.
-However, marketers often struggle with it.

-To optimise marketing spending and to promote the accountability of marketing, Stewart (2009) suggests developing industry-wide standardised measures for the short-term and long-term effects.
-The real options, however, remain specific to each company and thus are not standardisable as measures.
-The measures used for quantifying the short- and long-term effects should be financial.
-According to Stewart (2009), this is important because it is the language that top management understands and by which their performance is evaluated.
-Financial measures also enable comparison and benchmarking between different actions.
-Without such measures, making both strategic and tactical decisions becomes harder and less fact-based.

-For example, it would be hard to decide whether to decrease or increase the marketing budget without knowing whether the decision would increase or decrease profits.
-Similarly, it would be challenging to decide on the allocation of the advertising budget between different media if their effectiveness at different levels of spending is unknown.
-It would also be tricky to select the optimal items and their discount rates for promotion without an estimate of the incremental sales.
-Overall, financial measures support decision making on both the strategic and the tactical level.

-To gain back their trust and influence, marketing departments need to start measuring the impact of marketing – as is done with any other 1
-Introduction
-investment.

 From this marketing process, it is possible to identify different types of returns.
 Stewart (2009) suggests that marketing has three types of